codila125/edconnect-ai/README.md

 ## Running the Application

-You must start both the backend and ollama servers.
+You must start both the frontend, backend and ollama servers.

 1.  **Start the Ollama Server:**
     If it's already not running,